simplesurance/dependencies-tool/README.md

 ## How

-This tool is currently able to collect dependency informations in 3 ways.
+This tool is currently able to collect dependency informations in 2 ways.

   1. provide sisu directory

   If you provide the **-sisu** parameter, it will read the **.baur.toml** file to get the directories where to find the applications.
   Inside of the application directory it will look for a **.deps.toml** file where the dependencies of tha application is defined.

-  2. provide a **list of deps.toml** in a file

-  Providing the parameter **-appdirs** to a file with **.deps.toml** files, where each **.deps.toml** file is seperated by newline.

-  3. provide the output of docker-compose as file
+  2. provide the output of docker-compose as file

   The parameter **-docker-compose** will read the dependency information out of this file.